QualiTorque/torque-start-environment/README.md

 ```
 ### Action outputs

-- `sandbox_id` - ID of the launched Colony sandbox. sandbox_id is returned regardless if timeout is set or not
+- `sandbox_id` - ID of the launched Torque sandbox. sandbox_id is returned regardless if timeout is set or not
 - `sandbox_details` - JSON string that represents the full sandbox details
 - `sandbox_shortcuts` - JSON string that represents mapping between applications and the links to access them.
 Example:
     ```json